dnsimple/dnsimple-support/content/articles/activity-tracking.markdown

 ## Activity tracking at the account level

 Account level activity tracking can be found under the account page.
+Scroll down to the activity section.

 ![Activity Tracking at account level](/files/activity-tracking-3.png)
 ![Activity Tracking at account level](/files/activity-tracking-4.png)